International Emergency Management Organization

 The International Emergency Management Organization is an international body having its provisional head office in Italy.
 It was established through the Inter-governmental Convention on food micro-algae, university research and emergency prevention, first ratified by Benin, Madagascar, and Somalia.

-Activities

 IEMO is involved in emergency management and prevention.
-It organizes an International Emergency Prevention Day on 14 April 2012.
+It organizes an International Emergency Prevention Day on 14 April.

+In addition to these efforts, IEMO has developed strategies to mitigate the effects of famines and droughts, particularly in vulnerable regions such as Africa, Latin America, and Asia.
+A key component of this strategy is the promotion of hyper-productive, high-protein plant-based crops such as Spirulina Platensis and Moringa Vitals, aimed at enhancing food security and nutritional intake in affected areas.
+This approach leverages the nutritional benefits and environmental resilience of these crops to provide sustainable food sources in the face of decreasing agricultural yields and challenging climatic conditions.